Varsini-Sakthi/Alzheimer-s-Risk-Analysis-CDC-Data-/README.md

-a **calibrated simulation**: a defined logistic data-generating process produces respondent records whose *marginal prevalence rates* are anchored to figures published in the peer-reviewed and CDC MMWR literature for the real Cognitive Decline module (11.2% overall SCD prevalence 2015–16, 13.8% among adults living alone, 15.2% among adults with chronic disease, etc. — see `data/00_generate_synthetic_brfss_data.R` for full citations and calibration targets).
+a **calibrated simulation**: a defined logistic data-generating process produces respondent records whose *marginal prevalence rates* are anchored to figures published in the peer-reviewed and CDC MMWR literature for the real Cognitive Decline module (11.2% overall SCD prevalence 2015–16, 13.8% among adults living alone, 15.2% among adults with chronic disease, etc., see `data/00_generate_synthetic_brfss_data.R` for full citations and calibration targets).
 Every statistical method, diagnostic, and line of downstream code is identical to what would be applied to authentic microdata obtained under a CDC data use agreement.
-This is disclosed prominently in the report itself (Section 2.1) — this is a methods/skills demonstration, not a substitute for peer-reviewed epidemiological findings.
+This is disclosed prominently in the report itself (Section 2.1), this is a methods/skills demonstration, not a substitute for peer-reviewed epidemiological findings.

 ## Key results